Associate in Science | SC Program: AS.1157

 Advisory: CIS 2 with a grade of C or higher

-A Microsoft Certified Professional course with emphasis on installing and configuring Windows Server.
-The terminology, planning, installation, configuration, administration, and troubleshooting a Windows Server 2012 environment will be covered.
+This is a Microsoft Certified Professional course with emphasis on installing and configuring Windows Server.
+The terminology, planning, installation, configuration, administration, and troubleshooting of a Windows Server environment will be covered.
 The course is designed to prepare a student to take and pass a Microsoft Certification Exam for installing and configuring the current version of Microsoft Windows Server and for employment in the IT field.
-Note: Students who took the class with an earlier Server version will be able to enroll in the current version Windows Server.
+Note: Students who took the class with an earlier Server version will be able to enroll in the current version of the course.
+This course may be offered in a distance education format.

 Apply Now